Kentik - Network Observability

 Virtual Network (Overlay Network) Topology

 Virtual networks are created on top of existing physical networks (hence the term “overlay”) and can have their own topology, independent of the underlying infrastructure.
 These networks often use tunneling protocols to encapsulate and transmit data across the physical network.
 As a result, they offer greater flexibility.
-They can be employed for many different purposes, such as virtual private networks (VPNs) and software-defined wide area networks (SD-WANs).
+They can be used for many different purposes, such as virtual private networks (VPNs) and software-defined wide area networks (SD-WANs).

 Cloud (Multi-tenant) Topology